JeAntonioLopez/Survey-Manager/README.md

 - **Auth Endpoints**: Endpoints for user registration and login.
 - API Documentation is available via Swagger, check: ".../docs".

-## Repositories

-- **Survey Manager**: The core backend repository for managing surveys and responses.
-- **Front-end (Optional)**: Integration-ready with various front-end technologies for user interfaces.

 ## License

 This project is licensed under the MIT License.